Efficient Detection of Communities with Significant Overlaps in Networks: Partial Community Merger Algorithm

-An appropriate overestimation is necessary as the homeless vertices in an ego network also need to be accommodated by some communities.
+An appropriate overestimation is necessary as isolated vertices in an ego network also need to be accommodated by some communities.
 Such overestimation is harmless as the false partial communities can be handled properly in the merger and post-processing steps that follow.
-It is reasonable to assume the number of partial communities is proportional to the ego network size.
-In the present work, the number of communities to be found is (over)estimated as $1/30$ of the network size, plus a lower bound of $5$ and an upper bound of $20$.
-The overestimation will not cause problem, as the true communities can be merged when they have a significant overlap.
-For the example in Fig.~\ref{fig:first_neighbourhood}, we set out to find $10$ communities and obtained $3$ apparent partial communities (coloured purple, blue and green) and $2$ possible ones (red and yellow).
+It is reasonable to assume the number of partial communities to be proportional to the ego network size, optionally with an upper and a lower bound.
+The overestimation will not cause problem, as the true communities can be merged when they have a considerable overlap.
+For the example in Fig.~\ref{fig:first_neighbourhood}, we set out to find $10$ communities and obtained $3$ apparent partial communities (colored purple, blue and green) and $2$ possible ones (red and yellow).
 The green one actually consists of $3$ highly overlapping communities which should be regarded as one.
-We merge a pair of partial communities if either one shares more than $30\%$ the members of the other.
+We merge a pair of partial communities if either one shares more than a certain fraction of the members of the other.